DOT Physicals for CDL & Non-CDL Drivers

 Our FMCSA DOT medical examiner offers DOT Physical for commercial license and non-commercial license drivers.
 Our certified medical examiner will guide you through the DOT Physical Exam requirements so you can maintain your DOT Medical Card.

-Are you looking for fast, affordable DOT physical near you in Northern Virginia?
+Are you looking for a fast, affordable DOT physical near you in Northern Virginia?
 Then you should call our DOT physical clinic to make your appointment.
 We are conveniently located in Fairfax, Virginia.
-Our rates are very affordable, and we offer same day appointment.
+Our rates are very affordable, and we offer a same-day appointment.
 With an appointment, we can see you on time because we respect your time.
 So you will get in and out on time in about 30 minutes.
 We will ensure your experience with us will be pleasant.